olorunfemibabalola/Kaggle/README.md

 # Kaggle
-This repository contains everything I learn and practice on Kaggle
+This repository contains everything I learn and practice on Kaggle on Python and Machine Learning